 40% of Junior High Schools are observed to be without toilet and water while only 4% had only toilets available.
 This is a pointer that much resource should be channelled to improve conditions at the schools.

-30% of primary schools do not have both toilets and water available indicating that much facilities are inadequate in public primary schools.
+30% of primary schools do not have both toilets and water available indicating that many facilities are inadequate in public primary schools.

 Enrolment figures at the primary level experienced a drastic fall from 13,417 to 2,634 between in 2007 indicating that many children from public primary schools in the Municipality are not progressing to Public Junior High Schools.